maelstrom-research/ipaq/README.md

-# ipaq
+# International Physical Activity Questionnaire (IPAQ)
-International Physical Activity Questionnaire (IPAQ) variables
+Generic script to harmonize and compare the ipaq long and short form variables.